esteinig/sketchy/README.md

 In the heatmap, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
 Gray colors represent feature values not in the ultimate highest-ranking five and demonstrate uncertainty in the initial predictions.
 On the other hand, homogenous color represents certainty in the prediction which may increase as the scores are updated.

-In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `--stable` reads.
+In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `--stability` reads.
 In the example this defaults to 1000 reads, so no breakpoints were detected (set to `0`) as the prediction was limited to 1000 reads total; breakpoints are included in the `prefix.data.tsv` output file.
 Legend items and colors are ordered according to rank; a straight, uncontested line for a dominant feature value score indicates certainty the same as homogenous color in the heatmap.

 In the plot on the right, the preference score from [Brinda and colleagues](https://www.biorxiv.org/content/10.1101/403204v2) is computed on the sum of ranked sums of shared hashes (`sssh`) scores from the middle plot.
 As in the original a threshold of `p = 0.6` (horizontal line) indicates when a prediction should be trusted and when it should not.
 Note that the preference is always computed on the feature value with the highest score over the feature value with the second highest score, regardless of whether it is the right prediction.
 In fact, the score is susceptible to 'switches' in predictions, especially using lower resolution sketches, where a prediction is updated and flips to another more likely prediction as more evidence is gathered.